zhengchen3/zhengchen3.github.io/_pages/about.md

 His research interests lie in data representation, knowledge-based modeling, and biomedical engineering.
 The purpose is to explore a reliable form of automated biomedical systems designed on top of prior knowledge and practical consideration.
-Currently, he focus on neurodynamic cognition, cancers, and cardiovascular diseases by merging deep learning architectures with information theory.
+Currently, he pays attention to neurodynamic cognition, cancers, and cardiovascular diseases by merging deep learning architectures with information theory.

 Publications can be found [here](https://scholar.google.com/citations?user=571LAh4AAAAJ&hl=en).